nosas/blog/performance_classification/article.md

 Accuracy is a metric that measures the percentage of correct predictions across all classes.
 In other words, accuracy is **how close the model comes to the correct result**.

-For example, imagine the goal is to shoot an arrow and hit the apple.
-If we shoot and hit 10 arrows, we would be accurate or have high *accuracy*.
-Now imagine a cluster of arrows around the apple - the arrows were *close* to hitting the apple, but had *no guarantee* of hitting the apple.
-Because the arrows land close to the target this remains a case of high accuracy, but with low *precision*.
-We'll talk about precision in the next section.

 Using the initial confusion matrix, we can visualize accuracy as the confusion matrix's diagonal.

 Accuracy is calculated by dividing the number of correct predictions by the total number of predictions.